MIvanchev/HitmanC47TimingFix/README.md

 is considered work in progress until I get some feedback on how it behaves in the wild.

+**NOTE**: I am currently working towards fixing more issues with this game:

+* Adding widescreen support for all renderers with Hor+ FOV
+* Adding a 60 game updates per second limit without limiting the number of frames rendered

 ## Supported versions of the game

 This patch is exclusively for version b192 of the game as reported in the game's